janweinreich/geometric-geniuses/README.md

 <img src="scheme_new.png" width="90%" height="40%" />

 # Setup
-Create a new conda environment with the following command:
+Create a new conda environment.
+Then install all requiered dependencies with the following command:
 `pip install  .`